The best selection of extra virgin olive oil in Spain. Oils from Spanish cooperatives and oil mills compromised with quality.

 |

-Related articles: Our promotions, you don´t lose them.
-Curiosities of olive tree and its olive oil.
+Related articles: Our promotions, you don´t lose them-Curiosities of olive tree and its olive oil.
 Green oil, olive tree purity.
-Important característics of olive oil.
+Important characterístics of olive oil.
 The best denominations of Origin of olive oil.

 1. Our selection of EVOOs

-All the oils we sell have passed all state controls.
-In the case of organic and award winning oils, their control has been much more thorough.
+Additionally, our selections of olive oils has passed strict controls.
+In the case of organic and award winning oils, their control has been much more rigorous.

 1. What is extra virgin olive oil?

-Firstly, olive oil is a vegetable fat that is extracted from the fruit of the olive tree, the olive or olive.
-Its extraction is done only by physical methods and no chemical process.
+Secondly, olive oil is a vegetable fat that is only produced by a simple pressing of the olives.
+Its extraction is done by mechanical processes and no chemical is used to extract the oil.
 Therefore, extra virgin olive oil is a real olive juice in its most natural expression.
-It retains some extraordinary organoleptic virtues.
+Consequently, it retains extraordinary organoleptic properties.

 b) Types of olive oil

-After milling, the alpechín is obtained which is all the remains, both water, bone and meat of the olive and olive oil.
-The olive oil, depending on the quality of the olive and how well it has been produced, will have different qualities, which we will describe below.
+After milling, the obtained paste is centrifuged to saparate the water, rest of the olives and olive oil.
+Depending on the quality of the olive and how well it has been produced, we have different qualities of olive oil, which are described below.

 - Extra virgin olive oil